melodieborel/HayLabAnalysis/README.rst

 .. note::
     Make sure to have `git`_. installed on your computer, a github account, and that you have set up your ssh keys with github.
-    If you haven't done that yet, please follow the instructions on the following link: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
+    If you haven't done that yet, please follow the `instructions to set up ssh keys`_..

 Clone the repository
 """"""""""""""""""""

 #.
 Make sure you have a github account and that you have access to the repository.
 #.
 Make sure you have git installed on your computer,  and that you have set up your ssh keys with github.
-If you haven't done that yet, please follow the instructions on the following link: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
+If you haven't done that yet, please follow the `instructions to set up ssh keys`_.
 #.
 Open vscode and install the Python extension if you haven't already.
 #.
 From the explorer view (``Cmd+Shift+E`` or ``Ctrl+Shift+E``), click on "Clone Repository" (or from the command palette ``Cmd+Shift+P`` or ``Ctrl+Shift+P`` and type "Git: Clone").
 #.
 Select "Clone from GitHub" (you might be asked to sign in to github).